UCDrones/UCDrones.github.io/ch-regulations.md

 In the meantime, we've posted some of our recommended DJI-alternative platforms on our [guide to selecting a drone](#pickdrone).

-## FAA Reauthorization Bill of 2023

-**Still in in progress**

-After a 5-year reprieve, Congress is set to put together another FAA Reauthorization Bill.
-While these bills ensure funding to the FAA, they're also used to make significant regulatory changes.
-The FAA Reauthorization Bill of 2012 introduced Section 333 exemptions and the pathway forward for Part 107.
-The FAA Reauthorization Bill of 2018 revamped regulations around the recreational use of drones and introduced academic and educational exemptions.

-The first draft of the [2023 Reauthorization Bill](https://transportation.house.gov/uploadedfiles/sgrlaa_act_intro_text.pdf) was released on 6/9/2023 and looks like it takes a couple of steps forward, but also a couple of steps back for the UC's drone activity.

-A couple of quick notes on the current draft (6/9/2023):

-1. Adds elementary and secondary schools to the academic/educational exemption list.
-2. Requires a BVLOS NPRM to be published within four months and the final rule within 16 months.
-3. Requires the FAA to put together a UTM CONOPS within one year
-4. Explore the feasibility of Network-based RemoteID
-5. Waiver evaluation can explore using AI to improve response time; waiver evaluators may now consider property access and ownership during the evaluation process.
-6. Launches an FAA Aviation Infrastructure Inspection Pilot Program - bans all Chinese drones from participating
-7. Launches a critical infrastructure inspection grant program for governmental entities - bans all Chinese drones from participating
-8. Continues the FAA Workforce development grant program - bans all Chinese drones from participating

-Mix-bag so far.
-Some reasonable steps to push the drone industry.
-Disappointing to see the proposal to prohibit using Chinese drones within the workforce development grant program.
-Low-cost drones are often made in China, making excellent training drones, especially in K-12 programs.
-DJI drones are still the dominant drones used in industry, so banning their participation in workforce development limits how much workforce development can occur if the participants can't use the industry standards.

 ## CA AB1016 Pest control operations: aircraft operations: private applicator